api-platform/docs/tutorial/api.md

 * and basically everything mandatory for modern APIs.

 One more thing, before we start: API Platform is built on top of [the Symfony framework][https://symfony.com].
-API Platform is compatible with most [Symfony bundles](http://symfony.com/blog/the-30-most-useful-symfony-bundles-and-making-them-even-better)
+API Platform is compatible with most [Symfony bundles](https://symfony.com/blog/the-30-most-useful-symfony-bundles-and-making-them-even-better)
-(extensions) and benefits from the numerous extensions provided by this rock-solid foundation (kernel events, DIC...).
-Adding features like custom service-oriented API endpoints, JWT or OAuth authentication, HTTP caching, mail sending or asynchronous jobs to your APIs is very straightforward.
+(plugins) and benefits from the numerous extensions points provided by this rock-solid foundation (events, DIC...).
+Adding features like custom, service-oriented, API endpoints, JWT or OAuth authentication, HTTP caching, mail sending or asynchronous jobs to your APIs is very straightforward.

 ## Installing the framework

-API Platform is shipped with a complete [https://docker.com](Docker) setup that makes it easy to get a containerized development environment up and running.
-The bundled setup contains an image pre-configured with PHP 7, Apache and everything required to run API Platform and a MySQL image to host the database.
+API Platform is shipped with a entire [https://docker.com](Docker) setup that makes it easy to get a containerized development environment up and running.
+This setup contains an image pre-configured with PHP 7, Apache and everything needed to run API Platform and a MySQL image to host the database.

 *Alternatively to using Docker, API Platform can also be installed using [Composer](https://getcomposer.org/):
 `composer create-project api-platform/api-platform bookshop-api`.*